kevintsq/SwarmSearchSimulation/README.md

 1. Clone the repository.

-2. Make sure Python 3.6+ is installed.
+2. Make sure Python 3.8+ is installed.
+(The most recent 3.11 is recommended due to its great performance improvement.)

 3. Make sure the environment meets the requirements.